tizzir/COMP3040A2v2/README.md

 1. Open the sample resume `index.md` in the root of the repo.
 2. Replace the sample contents with the contents of your own resume.
-     Note that not all Markdown markers work the same way in this template as they do in typical Markdown interepreters.
+     Note that not all Markdown markers work the same way in this template as they do in typical Markdown interpreters.
 Follow the markup patterns used in the sample template when adding your own content.
-     **Note**: ensure that the follwing code snippet remains at the top of `index.md`:
+     **Note**: ensure that the following code snippet remains at the top of `index.md`:
 ```
 ---